-All CDC/FCC/SAC parents have the responsibility to inform the program when their child will not be coming.
-This helps the staff account for children during required accountability checks.
+SAC Parents have the responsibility to inform the program when their child will not be coming.
+This helps the staff account for children when they pick up after school.

 Denial of Child Care Services: CYS takes all reasonable precautions to offer a healthy environment.
 To ensure the safety of all enrolled children/youth the staff will observe children/youth for signs of illness or symptoms of contagious disease upon arrival, while they are in care and before they leave.
 Parents/guardians must pick up their child/youth that becomes ill while in care within 1 hour after being notified.
 Children/youth who appear to be ill or show visible signs of fever will be screened closely and may be denied admission based upon the following symptoms: